© 2025

 Among photos submitted to the Burlington City Council by the UVM Student Tenant Union are (left) a mushroom growing in the ceiling following a leak in a shower on the Trinity campus and (right) mold in Mercy Hall

-Students from the University of Vermont have been appearing at Burlington City Council meetings over the last month to describe deplorable living conditions in campus dormitories.
-The council considered a resolution Monday night that would remove an exemption for local colleges to meet minimum housing standards.
+Students from the University of Vermont have been appearing at Burlington City Council meetings over the past month to describe deplorable living conditions in campus dormitories.
+The council on Monday night considered a resolution that would remove an exemption allowing local colleges to bypass minimum housing standards.

-A Student Tenant Union formed in September 2024 after students say complaints about living conditions in college housing were not adequately addressed by UVM officials.
+The students formed a Student Tenant Union in September 2024 after students said complaints about living conditions in college housing were not adequately addressed by UVM officials.

-During public comments Monday night student Ben Robke read a sampling of responses collected over one day asking fellow students if they had problems in their dorms.
+During public comment Monday, student Ben Robke read a sampling of survey responses collected in one day asking fellow students whether they had problems in their dorms.

-“Davis Hall: bathroom constantly flooded leaving a trail of water all over the hallway carpet.
+“Davis Hall: Bathroom constantly flooded, leaving a trail of water all over the hallway carpet.
 Richardson Hall: My shower leaked through the floor the entire year even after people were called to repair it.
 Simpson Hall: Black mold on the ceiling of Simpson’s bathrooms and dorms.
 Millis Hall: Ceiling caved into the shower, likely due to water damage.
-Thankfully no one was in the shower, but has since not been fixed.”
+Thankfully no one was in the shower, but it has since not been fixed.”

-While UVM officials told councilors that the school maintains over 3,000 rooms across 42 residence halls and conducts annual comprehensive inspections of each room and daily inspections of common spaces.
-Burlington’s colleges currently are exempted from meeting the city’s minimum housing standards – an exemption students are hoping the council will lift.
+UVM officials told councilors the school maintains more than 3,000 rooms across 42 residence halls and conducts annual comprehensive inspections of each room and daily inspections of common spaces.
+Burlington colleges currently are exempt from meeting the city’s minimum housing standards — an exemption students hope the council will lift.

-Even with the exemption in place, UVM’s Executive Director of Facilities Management Amanda Clayton told councilors they prioritize complaints and have processed over 2,000 maintenance work orders over the past year and 94% have been successfully completed.
+Even with the exemption in place, UVM Executive Director of Facilities Management Amanda Clayton told councilors the school prioritizes complaints and has processed more than 2,000 maintenance work orders over the past year, 94% of which have been successfully completed.

 “We strive to maintain a high bar for meeting student needs.
-When we receive maintenance or service requests we identify issues that need to be handled as a priority such as no heat, no power or active leaks, broken windows.
-And generally when we cannot complete something on time it’s due to the availability of supplies and materials.”
+When we receive maintenance or service requests, we identify issues that need to be handled as a priority, such as no heat, no power or active leaks, broken windows,” she said.
+“Generally when we cannot complete something on time it’s due to the availability of supplies and materials.”

-But UVM Student Tenant Union member Ethan Keefner disputed UVM officials, claiming that some problems have lingered for over a year and projects are often marked satisfactorily completed when they are not.
-He explained why they are turning to the City Council for help.
+But Ethan Keefner, a member of the UVM Student Tenant Union, disputed UVM officials’ claims, saying some problems have lingered for more than a year and projects are often marked satisfactorily completed when they are not.
+He explained why the group is turning to the City Council for help.

-A resolution before the council would require colleges to provide within three months details of their inspection protocols.
+The resolution before the council would require colleges to provide details of their inspection protocols within three months.
 The city’s Department of Permitting and Inspections would be tasked with creating a template for colleges to annually certify inspection processes and procedures.
-The city ordinance committee must also determine if the college exemption to meet minimum housing standards can be revoked.
+The city Ordinance Committee must also determine whether the college exemption from minimum housing standards can be revoked.

-Primary sponsor Ward 8 Progressive Marek Broderick, a student at UVM, says living conditions have been a long-term problem.
+Primary sponsor Ward 8 Progressive Marek Broderick, a UVM student, said living conditions have been a long-term problem.

 Councilors unanimously voted to refer the resolution to the Ordinance Committee with a request that the city attorney determine the city’s authority to require compliance by local colleges with city housing codes.